Ana-Niko-byte/zenlist/README.md

 ![reviews.js validation results](static/images/reviews-js.png)

 #### Warning Explanation:
 This error is directed at the bootstrap modal being initiated within the button listener.
-Explanation...
+There seemed to be an issue with how the modal displayed outside of the for loop, hence the decision was made to move it inside.
+While the semantics may have been affected, the modal functions as expected.

 tasks.js -
 ![tasks.js validation results](static/images/tasks-js.png)